coin1111/libra/ol/experimental-k8s/README.md

 ## Appendix
 ### Build Docker Image from Official 0L Bits
 This step is required if published image is obsolete or if you made changes to run-node.sh or Dockerfile.olsf.
 Create dockerhub account to publish your image.
-Update olk and helm/ol/vaues.yaml to use your repo and your ta.
+Update olk and helm/ol/vaues.yaml to use your repo and your tag.
 Search for "tag" in both files.
 ```
 docker login
 ./build-olsf-container.sh -p # -p publishes to dockerhub